Koha-Community/kohadocs/en/source/02_administration.rst

 -  Display

 Subject search pop up

 -  **Important**

       This will only display the pop up if you are not using an XSLT stylesheet.
 Review your
-          `OPACXSLTDetailsDisplay <#OPACXSLTDetailsDisplay>`__ to find
+      :ref:`OPACXSLTDetailsDisplay` to find
       out what stylesheet you're using.

 -  Don't display

 -  Authors and subjects will display as search links instead of pop up menus.

 Description:

 -  If this preference is set to 'Display' then clicking a subject or author from the details page in the OPAC will present the searcher with a pop up box.
 From this box you can check off any of the subjects or authors listed and search them all at once by clicking 'Search' at the bottom of the pop up.
 The default behavior is for Koha to search just the clicked author or subject.

-`OpacResetPassword <#OpacResetPassword>`__
+.. _opacresetpassword-label:

+OpacResetPassword
 ''''''''''''''''''''''''''''''''''''''''''

 Default: not allowed